amshala-teja/90_days_coding_challenge/Day 2/README.md

 # Time and Space Complexity
  - Time Complexity: O(n²) – Each element is visited once during the transpose and once during the row reversal.
  - Space Complexity: O(1) – The rotation is performed in-place with no extra space.

+# LC 73.

+Approach 1: O(m + n) Space (Set-Based Solution)
+Idea:
+ - Traverse the matrix and record the indices of rows and columns that contain zeros.
+ - Traverse the matrix again and set elements to 0 if they are in a marked row or column.

+Algorithm:
+ - Create two sets: zero_rows and zero_cols.
+ - First pass: Identify and store all rows and columns that need to be zeroed.
+ - Second pass: Set matrix elements to 0 based on marked rows and columns.

+Complexity:
+ - Time: O(m * n)
+ - Space: O(m + n)

+Approach 2: O(1) Space (Optimal Solution)
+Idea:
+ - Use the first row and first column as markers to avoid using extra space.
+ - Use a separate flag to track if the first row should be zeroed.

+Algorithm:
+ - Check if the first row and first column need to be zeroed.
+ - Use the first row and first column as marker arrays.
+ - Second pass: Zero cells based on these markers.
+ - Zero the first row and/or first column if needed.

+Complexity:
+ - Time: O(m * n)
+ - Space: O(1)